luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-your energy down went downtown that we'll be dead in 24 hours because you're going to your cam and you'll just crawl in and you just gonna get terrible because Nature doesn't give you any way to come back or there's been no food for
+your energy down went downtown that we'll be dead in 24 hours because you're going to your cam and you'll just crawl in and you just going to get terrible because Nature doesn't give you any way to come back or there's been no food for
-24 hours I'm just gonna crawl here I have no energy I have no nothing I'm just gonna crawl and die but no that does not happen to you fasting doesn't kill people and in fact I asked you to fast all the time and I asked you to
+24 hours I'm just going to crawl here I have no energy I have no nothing I'm just going to crawl and die but no that does not happen to you fasting doesn't kill people and in fact I asked you to fast all the time and I asked you to